rartino/guide/Arriving/international.rst

 ---------------------------
 It seems one should be guaranteed a place after living in Linköping for 4 months.
 [TODO: Does this apply also to non-citizens?]

+For more information contact the `childcare department at the municipality <http://goo.gl/XBrJEE>`_.
+(Despite the lack of a website in English, they should be able to communicate in English if you call or email them.)

 Driver's license
 ----------------
 To be added.